What Are Your Cravings Trying to Tell You?

 Naturally bitter foods, like dandelion greens, arugula, bitter melon, and unsweetened cacao not only help cool and calm the system, but also contribute valuable phytonutrients and antioxidants to support cardiovascular and digestive function.

-Patterns Associated with Sweet Cravings: excess heat, blood deficiency, dampness & phlegm
+Patterns Associated with Bitter Cravings: excess heat, blood deficiency, dampness & phlegm

 Recognizing and understanding your food cravings through the lens of TCM allows you to address underlying imbalances and support your body's natural healing processes.
 By aligning your diet with your body's needs, you can promote physical health and emotional well-being.
 If you experience persistent or intense cravings, consider consulting a qualified TCM practitioner for personalized guidance.